 - The battery and equipment are configured with a POLARIZED interconnect plug. - Turn the main power switch located on the SYSTEM MONITOR Module, to the "ON" position. - If it becomes necessary to replace the batteries, follow the 15 volt battery configuration.
 (See Appendix B) - Note: If the 4312 VHF Repeater was ordered separately and not part of the 4390 kit, a separate NFES# 4150 SLA Battery Kit must be ordered to properly power up the unit.
-The 4312 does not contain batteries in the kit when shipped from NIRSC.
+The 4312 does not contain batteries in the kit when shipped from NIRSC unless it is part of the 4390 Starter System.